TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 ![plot of chunk unnamed-chunk-5](dimensionality_reduction-figure/unnamed-chunk-5-1.png)

-*The dimensionality of iris reduced to two principal components (PC).
-The first PC captures more than 90% of the total variance in the 4 original variables.*
+<small>*The dimensionality of iris reduced to two principal components (PC).
+The first PC captures more than 90% of the total variance in the 4 original variables.*</small>

 About PCA
 ========================================================